 Start Betting on the Minnesota Vikings Now

 This year the Vikings are hoping to make it back to the playoffs after a disappointing 2018 season.
-With one of the league’s best WR duos, a high-priced QB, and a strong defense, expectations remain high heading into 2019.
+With one of the league’s best WR duos, a high-priced QB, and a strong defense, expectations remain high.

 Expectations are also high for Minnesota to make some headway during 2019 in the fight to legalize sports betting.
 State lawmakers have publicly voiced their opinions about moving forward with legalization and although no bills have been introduced so far, chances are good we’ll see something major happen this year.